 Perhaps you’ve come across this poem in your journey through life.
 Millions upon millions of people have.
 It’s still a staple with the Alcoholics Anonymous crowd.
 Super Bowl-winning football coach Bill Parcells recited the poem at his retirement press conference.
 The poem became quite a big deal in England when soccer coach Nigel Adkins recited it from memory after his Southampton Football Club lost a tough match to an archrival.
 “The Guy in the Glass” has been read into the Congressional Record several times.

 And it really was put to raucous 1960s garage-rock music by that cult band from Detroit, The Underdogs.
 You can listen to them perform Wimbrow’s poem here.
+(As far as I can tell, the band did not claim to have written the song, but some of its rabid fans jumped to that conclusion.)

 As I mentioned, this all started happening back in the 1940s and 1950s when Dale Wimbrow was still alive.
 It bothered him, the way he rarely got credit for his words.
 It angered him when people tried to claim those words as their own.
 In 1947 Wimbrow filed a lawsuit against an author from Catonsville, Md. who had included “The Guy in the Glass” in a book in a way that made it look like he was the author of the poem.